theheroGAC/AppManager-Plus/README.md

 USB mode available by pressing START in the File Explorer.

+""Use with caution, do not disconect the ps vita when doing USB data transfer, and  avoid letting the ps vita turn off cause of low battery""

 FTP mode has been moved to the Options Submenu (pressing triangle on the File Explorer).

 Vpk scanning option has been optimized, now, when you enter this option it will do a fast search on the next paths: